Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 6.7.1.
 Retention of Direct Patient Identifiers

-Institutions contributing data to the PEDSnet Data Network will retain direct patient identifiers within each institution and will not share this information with the Data Science Unit except in defined study contexts.
+Institutions contributing data to the PEDSnet Database will retain direct patient identifiers within each institution and will not share this information with the Coordinating Center except in defined study contexts.
 Patients will be assigned a site-level Patient Identifier that has no internal meaning.
 Institutions will retain the mapping between the site-level Patient Identifier and local identifiers (such as a medical record number) to enable reidentification at the local institution.

 All studies requiring reidentification will have Institutional Review Board oversight.
 Patient reidentification will be done by providing institutions with the site-level patient identifiers of interest, and the institutions will perform the reidentification.